The resolution property holds away from codimension three: Flat neighborhoods

 We conclude this section by using flat neighborhoods to improve Corollary \ref{cor:codim1}.

-\begin{proposition} Let $X$ denote a separated noetherian algebraic space and suppose that $z_1,...,z_n \in X$ all have codimension $\leq 2$ and that $x_1,...,x_r$ all admit a common affine open neighborhood.
-Then there is an open neighborhood $U \subset X$ of the $z_1,...,z_n,x_1,...,x_r$ that appears in a Mayer--Vietoris square with affine schemes. \end{proposition}
+\begin{proposition} Let $X$ denote a separated noetherian algebraic space whose normalization remains noetherian and suppose that $z_1,...,z_n \in X$ all have codimension $\leq 2$ and that $x_1,...,x_r$ all admit a common affine open neighborhood.
+Then there is an open neighborhood $U \subset X$ of the $z_1,...,z_n,x_1,...,x_r$ that appears in a flat Mayer--Vietoris square with affine schemes. \end{proposition}